PoRa-dayo/NotITG-Enchantment-Noteskin-Workshop/README.md

 *You can change your default settings for NotITG (including default noteskin) by going to the NotITG game folder, and open and edit Data/GamePrefs.ini.*

-# Customization
+# Customization (both NotITG and Outfox)
 *You will only be changing the "enchantment-custom" folder.*

 - You can check the Previews folder for previews in an easily viewable and browsable format.
 Use it to figure out what noteskin variant you want.
 - Head on to the Customization folder and build your own customized noteskin.
-- Keep opening the noteskin variant folders that you prefer until you eventually see the "enchantment-custom" folder.
+- Keep opening the noteskin variant folders that you prefer until you eventually see the "enchantment-custom-3d" folder.
-- Copy the "enchantment-custom" folder.
+- Copy the "enchantment-custom-3d" folder.
-- In the NotITG game folder, go to NoteSkins/dance folder, then paste the folder and replace files, then restart the game to apply the variant.
+- In the NotITG game folder, go to NoteSkins/dance folder (or in the Outfox game folder, go to Appearance/NoteSkins/dance folder), then paste the folder and replace files, then restart the game to apply the variant.

 Example video applying the "Plain Bright Simple" arrow variant to "enchantment-custom":